sinonjs/sinon/docs/release-source/release/fake-timers.md

 As above, but allows further configuration options, some of which are:

 - `config.now` - *Number/Date* - installs lolex with the specified unix epoch (default: 0)
+- `config.target` - *Object* - use `target` instead of the usual global object.
+This is useful if you use JSDOM along with Node.
 - `config.toFake` - *String[ ]* - an array with explicit function names to fake.
 By default lolex will automatically fake all methods *except* `process.nextTick`.
 You could, however, still fake `nextTick` by providing it explicitly
 - `config.shouldAdvanceTime` - *Boolean* - tells lolex to increment mocked time automatically based on the real system time shift (default: false)